martinthomson/http-miser/draft-thomson-http-content-signature.md

 Each content signature is separated by a comma (,) and is compromised of zero or more colon-separated parameters.

-The message payload is prefixed with the string "Content-Encryption:" and a single zero-valued octet before being passed to the signature algorithm.
+The message payload is prefixed with the UTF-8 encoded string "Content-Signature:" and a single zero-valued octet before being passed to the signature algorithm.
 This discriminator string reduces the chances that a signature is viable for reuse in other contexts.

 The following parameters are defined: